 Samuel Spring and his nephew Andrew were successful traders in Argentine tallow and beef in the 19th century.
 Beckett’s 1872 city directory lists them as operating from 17 Exchange Street and residing at what were then numbered 134 & 136 Danforth Street.
 The house numbers are now 300 & 308 Danforth Street.
 Beckett’s also notes both Samuel and Andrew paying $653.00 in property tax in 1873

 Spring mansions from Elwell’s Portland and Vicinity of 1877

 Greater Portland Landmarks 1972 publication says they traded with Buenos Aries.
 A deed transfer from Samuel to his wife and others dated May 26, 1881.
 This transfer references 2 people living in Buenos Aries.

 Built in the Italianate style, 300 at left was Samuel’s home and Andrew’s was 308 at right.
 The architect is said to have been Charles A Alexander.
 Little professional or biographical history exists for Alexander.
 He practiced in the city from the early 1840s until around 1867 when he seems to have moved from the area.
 He is not listed in Beckett’s.
 Few of his works remain.

 The Chestnut Street Methodist church, now Grace, is probably the best known of 7 documented buildings by Alexander extant in Portland today.
-Perhaps his best known work in Greater Portland is the home he designed for Colonel John Goddard in Cape Elizabeth.
-The remains of which can be see at Fort Williams Park today.
+Perhaps his best-known work in Greater Portland is the home he designed for Colonel John Goddard in Cape Elizabeth.
+The remains of which can be seen at Fort Williams Park today.